DusanSekuloski/bloxico-qa-playwright-framework/README.md

 ```
 npm i
 ```
-Check if you already have Node instaled, run:
+Check if you already have Node installed, run:
 ```
 node -v
 ```